Recent developments in mathematical aspects of relativistic fluids: Introduction

 \subsection{Background}

 We will assume that readers are familiar with the main ideas of hyperbolic partial differential equations (PDEs), such as energy estimates, finite speed of propagation, characteristic sets, etc. Basic elliptic theory will also be assumed.
-Some further tools from analysis will also be employed in some parts of the text (e.g., Littlewood-Paley theory in Section \ref{S:Rough_solutions} or weighted Sobolev embeddings in Section \ref{S:Vacuum_bry}).
+Some further tools from analysis will also be employed in some parts of the text (e.g., Littlewood--Paley theory in Sect.~\ref{S:Rough_solutions} or weighted Sobolev embeddings in Sect.~\ref{S:Vacuum_bry}).
 Readers not familiar with such tools should have no difficulty finding their basic results in standard textbooks, although readers should still be able to follow our main arguments if they simply take our applications of these tools at face value.